objektwerks/scalafx.speech/README.md

 Media Player
 ------------
 >While ScalaFx is a nice UI library to work with --- the media player is a piece of work.
-Read all the javadoc!
+Read the javadoc!

 Build
 -----